 – goodreads –

-ARC received from the publisher (Angry Robot) on Edelweiss in exchange for an honest review.
+ARC provided by the publisher (Ace Books) in exchange for an honest review.

 – goodreads –